hexbatch/apple-core/core-docs/core-api-general/errors.md

 errors and warnings will show up in expected areas in any response

-both errors and warnings have a int status, message string, code string ,and more_info url
+both errors and warnings have int status, message string, code string ,and more_info url

 Example: